betterscientificsoftware/bssw.io/Articles/Blog/2022-05-trusted-cyberinfrastructure.md

 Subsequently to interviewing scientific software developers, our team developed a set of best practices specifically targeted at the needs, resources, and experiences of scientific software developers.

 *Governance.* The best practices that we recommended included identifying and appointing a cybersecurity lead (Framework Must 7) who is responsible for securing software design and advises leadership and stakeholders of potential risk.
 Moreover, leadership must be involved in cybersecurity decision making (Framework Must 5) and not be surprised about risks.
 Organizations must also apply the principle of least privilege to limit access and rights according to the needs and responsibilities of individuals' positions.
-Finally, we note that documentation --- including process and policy documentation, code and development standards, and also design documents --- is vital, and must be kept up to date.
+Finally, we note that documentation—including process and policy documentation, code and development standards, and also design documents—is vital, and must be kept up to date.

 *Training.*  Software security training is vital for developing secure, robust code.
 Such training can be internally created by large universities but outside trainers (including Trusted CI) and tutorials at conferences & workshops such as SC can be good alternatives.
 Sometimes even university classes can be good resources.
 We note that [free, online software security training from Trusted CI is available](https://research.cs.wisc.edu/mist/SoftwareSecurityCourse/).

 *Tools.*  Software analysis tools find flaws in a program and increase the security of software.
 A first step is to use dependency analysis tools to detect publicly disclosed vulnerabilities present in a project's dependencies.
-A second step is to use static analysis tools starting from day one --- these can address huge swaths of vulnerabilities including buffer overruns, cross site scripting, improper input validation, hard coded credentials, etc..
+A second step is to use static analysis tools starting from day one—these can address huge swaths of vulnerabilities including buffer overruns, cross site scripting, improper input validation, hard coded credentials, etc..
 More advanced developers might consider dynamic analysis tools to monitor a program's execution to detect errors such as memory leaks and races.

 *Code Storage.* Centralized version control is an essential first step.
 Beyond that, separating testing branches from release versions can avoid bugs and confusion.
 Separating feature releases from security releases can reduce "update hesitation" by assuring users that security updates won't break their setup.